 I am a naturalist.
 It is increasingly apparent that everything that exists can be described in scientific terms; that there are no ghosts, fairies, angels, demons, or supreme being separate from the universe but interacting with it in undetectable ways; that there is no human “soul” that survives the death of the body, and no supernatural heaven or hell.
 I can’t prove the nonexistence of all those things.
 I just see no evidence of them.
 Stories about ghosts, angels and gods can be inspiring.
 Mythology and poetry are part of the richness of existence.
 It is a mistake to confuse those stories with reality, an error that has led to much evil in the world.

 I am comfortable with my own mortality.
 Will my “essence” or my “spirit” continue after I die?
 According to what I have experienced, no. From what I understand, my particular consciousness will end when my brain ceases to function, and the only parts of me that will continue living after that event are the bits of me that have become part of the thoughts and personalities of others.
 That is, to me, a freeing concept.
 I can live now, while I am alive, without having to give any consideration to an afterlife.
 Instead of focusing on reward or punishment in the hereafter, I can simply do what I know to be right in this life, as much as I am able.

-I have more thoughts on issues of spirit, consciousness, morality and such at the Real World Blog, and at Chiefy’s Word, under the Enlightenment category.
+I have more thoughts on issues of spirit, consciousness, morality and such here at the Real World Blog, and at Chiefy’s Word under the Enlightenment category.
 My own thinking on these matters has changed substantially over the years.
-I am always willing to discuss my ideas and other viewpoints.
+I am always willing to discuss other viewpoints.